GelaniNijraj/QuickCrop/README.md

 # QuickCrop

-A simple GUI application to quickly and manually crop large number of images
+A simple GUI application to quickly and manually crop large number of images.

+Choose a directory with many images, set crop area position and size and cycle through images while saving cropped images.

 ## Controls